Merge PDF on iPhone

 Combine Application Documents

 Job applications, visa applications, and university admissions require multiple supporting documents.
 Merge your resume, cover letter, transcripts, and certificates into one PDF.
-Upload or email a single comprehensive file.
+Upload or email a single combined file.

 Merge Scanned Pages into One Document